rmsk2/Hello_Foenix256_Jr/README.md

 Optional but good to have:

-- SDHC or SDXC cards if you want to use the SD card slot
+- SDHC or SDXC cards if you want to use the SD card slot *OR*
+- An IEC device for instance an original Commodore floppy drive or an SD2IEC like device including the corresponding connection cable
 - A mini USB cable if you want to upload software from your development machine to the F256 Jr. via the USB debug port

 Optional:

 - A mini ITX case
-- An IEC device for instance an original Commodore floppy drive or an SD2IEC like device including the corresponding connection cable
 - Several (up to four) IDC-10 to DB9 cables.
 The serial port, the two joystick ports and the game controller ports are available on the F256 Jr. board in the form of IDC-10 pin headers.
 You will need a corresponding adapter cable in order to be able to connect a serial nullmodem cable or Atari joysticks.
 For connecting NES or